Deadpan Snarker: Even a few of the minor characters are able to get some jibes in at each other and several newsmakers.

 An associate producer who is in an on-and-off-and-on-again relationship with Don, although she displays feelings for Jim.

-Beware the Nice Ones: Flies into a rage while watching a video of Rush Limbaugh mocking captured foreign correspondents after his childhood friend Khaled has been captured, and broke two fingers punching (and breaking!) the computer monitor.
+Beware the Nice Ones: Flies into a rage while watching a video of Rush Limbaugh mocking captured foreign correspondents after Khaled, the stringer he recruited, had been captured, and broke two fingers punching (and breaking!) the computer monitor.